nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

      $resourceGroupName = $resourceGroup.ResourceGroupName
      $location = $resourceGroup.Location

-     # //todo get resource group name of the host pool
-     # //todo use new az mod from here on
      $wvdHostpool = Get-AzWvdHostPool | Out-GridView -PassThru -Title "Select the host pool you'd like to scale"
      $hostPoolName = $wvdHostpool.HostPoolName
      $hostPoolResourceGroupName = (Get-AzResource -ResourceId $wvdHostpool.Id).ResourceGroupName